-- (a) A registered owner of an aircraft, registered in accordance with MCAR-47, shall be eligible as an applicant for a permit to fly. - (b) A person eligible for an application for permit to fly is also eligible for application for the approval of the flight conditions.
+- (a) Any natural or legal person shall be eligible as an applicant for a permit to fly except for a permit to fly requested for the purpose of point 21.A.701(a)(15) where the applicant shall be the owner. - (b) A person eligible for an application for permit to fly, is also eligible for application for the approval of the flight conditions.